Yamaha Custom Tenor Sax Comparisons22nd October 2020

 The current standard model 82Z Tenors have been re-examined from the neck to the bell.
 They are now equipped with a one-piece bell for increased resonance and the highly regarded V1 neck for the optimal combination of response and control.

 The new Z model comes after intense and thorough development with top saxophonists around the world.
 Interesting features include the new V1 neck which is packed full of power, the metal resonators on the pads which add brightness and the one piece bell for amazing resonance.

 In our opinion this is now arguably the most vibrant, ‘alive’ pro Saxophone on the market, a joy to play.

 - Hand finished in Yamaha Pro Japan factory.

 - One piece bell aids overall resonance and response.

 - Metal reflectors on the pads add brightness and immediacy of tone.

 - The V1 neck was preferred by the vast majority of testers due the huge open sound.

 - Supplied in Custom Z case with Yamaha ebonite mouthpiece and accessories.

-We keep a wide range of Tenor Saxophones in stock here at Dawkes Music for you to try in-store or at home.
-From these top Yamaha Custom models to Selmer, Yanagisawa, Keilwerth, WoodStone and more.
-Check out the full range here.
+We keep a wide range of Yamaha Saxophones in stock here at Dawkes Music for you to try in-store or at home.
+We also stock Selmer, Yanagisawa, Keilwerth, WoodStone and more.
+Check out the full range of Tenor Saxophones for sale.